flenniken/statictea/docs/processTemplate.md

 # yieldContentLine

-Yield one content line at a time and keep the line endings.
+Yield one line at a time and keep the line endings.

 ```nim
 iterator yieldContentLine(content: string): string